Last modified: 18 March 2023

 └── main.vim

-In this example the the files foo.vim
+In this example the files foo.vim

 , bar.vim